MaxwellMuF/fs_2024_exercises/Sub_7_Sentiment_Analyzer_BERT/README.md

 # Submission:
-This is the submission for the task "Exercise Reinforcement Learning: Taxi Driver" of the lecture "Advanced Software Engineering (WiSe24/25)".
+This is the submission for the task "Sub_7_Sentiment_Analyzer_BERT" of the lecture "Advanced Software Engineering (WiSe24/25)".

 name: Sebastian von Rohrscheidt

 matrikel: 102090

-# Comment:
+# Summary
-The AI was trained and tested as specified.
+The BERT model was trained on a v100 GPU on the BHT cluster.
+Small changes were made to the code for e.g. dependency issues and training documentation.
+The model was successfully trained and predicted the labels of the test prompts with 100% accuracy.

 # Changes with respect to given code:
 First Error: